You can have the best product in the world, but if your landing page is crappy, your visitors will leave.

 - Click to download

 You also need to keep an eye on fonts and colors — the fonts shouldn’t be obscure, and the colors should not clash.
-Stay away from flashing CTAs and macros as these are the trends of the past, and may look untrustworthy.
+Stay away from flashing CTAs and macros, as these are past trends and may look untrustworthy.

-A great way to see how your CTAs are performing is to use A/B testing.
+A great way to see how your CTAs perform is to use A/B testing.
 We’ll discuss more on this later.